AY2122S2-CS2103-F09-2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list friends.
 2. Amigos shows a list of friends.
 3. User requests to delete a specific friend in the list.
 4. Amigos deletes the friend and clears the user input.

-    Use case ends.

-**Extensions**

 * 2a.
 The list is empty.
     * Use case ends.

 * 2b.
 User requests to delete all friends.
     * 2b1.
 Amigos deletes all friends and clears the user input.

   Use case ends.

 * 3a.
 No name is entered by the user.
     * 3a1.
 Amigos requests user to enter a name.
     * 3a2.
 User reenters the command along with a valid name.

   Use case resumes at step 4 if newly-entered user input is valid, otherwise it may reach 3a/3b again.

 * 3b.
 Amigos finds no contact with the given name.
     * 3b1.
 Amigos requests user to check input and reenter.
     * 3b2.
 User reenters the command along with a valid name.

   Use case resumes at step 4 if newly-entered user input is valid, otherwise it may reach 3a/3b again.

 **Use case: F03 - Edit a friend**